MohammedOussamaBEN/Reinforcement-learning/README.md

-Below is an upgraded version of your README.md file that clearly explains your workflow, results, and includes the necessary links and images.
-You can adjust the image paths (or use embedded images) as needed for your repository.

----

 # Hands-On Reinforcement Learning – TD 1

 This repository contains my individual work for the Hands-On Reinforcement Learning project.
 The project is organized in several parts that demonstrate the implementation and evaluation of reinforcement learning (RL) algorithms on the CartPole environment and a robotic arm environment using both custom PyTorch implementations and high-level libraries like Stable-Baselines3.